Harpenden Village Rotary Club

 Since 1988 Rotary International has worked with the World Health Organisation, national agencies and, more recently, the Bill & Melinda Gates Foundation to eradicate the killer disease, polio, from the world.
 In October 2019 Rotary and its partners announced that wild poliovirus type 3 had been certified eradicated worldwide.
-This achievemnt means that two of the three wild polio strains have now been wiped out.
+This achievement means that two of the three wild polio strains have now been wiped out.
 More recently, the World Health Organisation certified Africa as wild-polio free.

 Volunteers / Members Required